gravitational/teleport/rfd/0012-teleport-versioning.md

 The current release of teleport is `v5` and the next will be `v6`.

 - initially, builds from `master` will be `v6.0.0-dev`
-- when most big changes are merged, we make `branch/v6` and cut `v6.0.0-rc.1`
+- when most big changes are merged, we make `branch/v6` and cut `v6.0.0-alpha.1`
+- when only small bugfix changes are pending, we cut `v6.0.0-beta.1`
+- all planned changes are merged, we cut `v6.0.0-rc.1`
 - during release testing, we fix bugs and cut `v6.0.0-rc.2`, `v6.0.0-rc.3`, etc
 - assuming `v6.0.0-rc.3` passes the tests, we tag it as `v6.0.0`
 - we discover a serious bug in `v6.0.0`, fix it and cut `v6.0.1`